philip/YahooFantasySportsAPI/README.md

 This deals with the Yahoo Fantasy Sports API.

-Originally its main task deals with message boards.
-There is a 100 message limit at Yahoo, meaning all messages are deleted except the last 100, so the intent of this application is to archive the messages for later use.
-And eventually add useful features like search.
+Originally its main task was to archive message boards, which has/had a 100 message limit.
+Meaning, Yahoo deleted (forever) all messages except the last 100 so this archived them.
+This is no longer a use case.

-Also note that a users (your) Yahoo username and password are not saved nor seen by this application, and instead an OAuth token is used which provides temporary access to some information, like Fantasy Sports message board posts.
+This authenticates against your Yahoo login using an OAuth token, so this system does not have access to your username / password.

 From here you can also execute arbitrary REST and YQL commands to the Yahoo Fantasy Sports API, today that includes years 2001-2016.